Skip to Content

 Understanding Grounds for Divorce in FL

-In some states, spouses need to provide grounds for divorce when filing, but in Florida, spouses only need to state that the marriage is irretrievably broken or that one spouse was mentally incapacitated for at least three years before the divorce is filed.
-A marriage is irretrievably broken when spouses cannot reach a resolution on any matter and the relationship breaks down entirely.
-Another widely used term, irreconcilable differences, is often used to describe this breakdown.
+In some states, spouses must give legal grounds for divorce when filing, but in Florida, only one requirement applies.
+Spouses need to state that the marriage is irretrievably broken, or that one spouse has been mentally incapacitated for at least three years.
+A marriage is irretrievably broken when spouses cannot come to an agreement on any important issue and their relationship has broken down.
+The term "irreconcilable differences" is often used to describe this situation.

 Property Division Process in Cape Coral